dzackgarza/Notes/Class_Notes/2020/Algebra/AatiyahSolutions/Chapter1.md

 It is not maximal, because $(0) \in (n)$ for any $n$.

 **Theorem 1.3:**
-Every ring $R$ has a nontrivial maximal ideal $I \neq 0$, and every ideal is contained in a maximal ideal.
+Every ring $R$ has a nontrivial nonzero maximal ideal, and every ideal is contained in a maximal ideal.

 *Proof:*
-?
+Take the sublattice of the ideal lattice given by proper ideals; every chain has an upper bound given by union, so apply Zorn's lemma.
+Similarly, for a fixed $\mfa$, take the sublattice of ideals containing $\mfa$.

 **Corollary 1.5:**
 Every non-unit of $R$ is contained in a maximal ideal.